Kong/docs.konghq.com/app/_src/gateway/production/access-control/enable-rbac.md

 If you chose this option, skip to [Enforcing RBAC](#enforcing-rbac).

-{{site.base_gateway}} ships with a set of default RBAC roles: `super-admin`, the `admin`, and `read-only`, which the task of creating a Super Admin user easy:
+{{site.base_gateway}} ships with a set of default RBAC roles: `super-admin`, the `admin`, and `read-only`, which makes the task of creating a super admin user easy:

 1. Create the RBAC user, named `super-admin`: